ANT 101-21 Introduction to Anthropology (3 credits)

-A studio course in which the creative aspects of digital black and white photography are explored.
-Shooting assignments are geared towards expanding students' creative vision and encouraging personal expression.
-Traditional and experimental approaches to image making will be presented.
+A studio course in which the creative aspects of color digital photography are explored.
+Shooting assignments are structured to explore both the visual and emotional aspects of color and to develop a personal approach to color image making.
 Students will have the opportunity to sign out digital SLR cameras for shooting assignments.
 No prerequisites.
 A compact digital camera or digital SLR camera is required.
+Fulfills Core: VPA.
+Note: There is a lab fee associated with this course.

 BSC 111-21 Ecology and the Environment (3 credits)